sagemathinc/cocalc-doc/source/teaching-create-course.rst

      :width: 90%
      :align: center

-     "Reconfigure all projects" at lower right in Configuration
+     "Reconfigure all projects" at lower right in course Configuration

 ###############################
 Restricted Student Projects